ayoleon/Java2-Labs/README.md

 ---

 ## Platform Notes
-- Weeks 1–3, 6-13: Developed and tested on Windows using IntelliJ IDEA.
+- **Weeks 1–3 & 6-13:** Developed and tested on Windows using IntelliJ IDEA.
-- Weeks 4–5: Developed and tested on macOS using IntelliJ IDEA.
+- **Weeks 4–5:** Developed and tested on macOS using IntelliJ IDEA.
 Some GUI behaviors may differ slightly across operating systems, including:
   - Keyboard mnemonics and menu shortcuts may behave differently due to OS-level menu handling.
   - File paths use forward slashes on macOS, which are compatible with Java’s cross-platform file handling.